 - Not possible to run directly on front-end

 - Can be a substantial delay in batch queues

-- we may sometimes have dedicated queues for the course
+- we may have dedicated queues for the course for more rapid turnaround!

-- instant turnaround!

 - Cannot run from the home file system

 - back-end nodes can only see the work file system

 - Recommendation

 - do everything in /work/

-- i.e. change directory to /work/y14/y14/guestXX/
+- i.e. change directory to /work/y14/y14/username/